microsoft/aitour-building-copilots-with-copilot-studio/session-delivery-resources/README.md

 | Time        | Description
 --------------|-------------
 0:00 - 10:00   | Intro and overview of Copilot Studio (slides)
-10:00 - 15:00  | Demo: Create a copilot from a template
+10:00 - 15:00  | Demo: Create an agent from a template
-15:00 - 40:00 | Hands on Lab: Building a copilot to chat over data and publish to Teams 40:00 - 70:00 | Hands on Lab: Extend a copilot via a plugin with a custom connector built in Visual Studio 70:00 - 75:00 | Wrap up and Q&A
+15:00 - 40:00 | Hands on Lab: Building an agent to chat over data and publish to Teams 40:00 - 70:00 | Hands on Lab: Extend an agent via a plugin with a custom connector built in Visual Studio 70:00 - 75:00 | Wrap up and Q&A

 ## Slides